avalokkumar/learning-llm/README.md

 - **Topics Covered**: Language modeling datasets, perplexity, large-scale tokenization, sequence packing, and building a complete training loop with regularization (Dropout, Weight Decay), monitoring, and early stopping.
 - **Outcome**: Developed a robust pipeline for pretraining a GPT-style model and implemented a capstone project inspired by `nanoGPT`.
 - **Code**: See the `week3` directory for a full pretraining implementation.

----

-The curriculum will continue with the following intermediate and advanced topics as outlined in the learning plan.

 ### Week 4: Instruction Tuning & Alignment